gabacame/Glass-Breaak-Distribution/README.md

 ## Abstract

 The behavior of shattered glass fragments in a confined space, particularly in a circular room, has implications in safety protocols and accident forensics.
-This paper presents a computational model simulating the distribution of glass fragments resulting from a centrally-located impact in a circular room.
+This repository presents a computational model simulating the distribution of glass fragments resulting from a centrally-located impact in a circular room.
 By employing a bivariate normal distribution, the model varies the dispersion of fragments as a function of the applied force, illustrating a significant shift in the distribution pattern.
 The study aims to understand the correlation between the applied force and the area of spread, potentially serving as a reference for reconstructing events leading to similar breakage patterns.

 ## Introduction